simpleiot/simpleiot/docs/user/rules.md

 ### Disable Rule

 A rule can be disabled.
-If the rule disabled while active, then the rule inactive actions are run so that things get cleaned up if necessary and the actions are not left active.
+If the rule is disabled while active, then the rule inactive actions are run so that things get cleaned up if necessary and the actions are not left active.